isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Soon (maybe in 2016), most compilers will be able to check `requires` clauses once the `//` is removed.
+Soon (maybe in 2017), most compilers will be able to check `requires` clauses once the `//` is removed.
+For now, the concept TS is supported only in GCC 6.1.

 **See also**: See [generic programming](#SS-GP) and [concepts](#SS-t-concepts).

 ##### Enforcement

-(Not enforceable yet) A language facility is under specification.
+(Not yet enforceable) A language facility is under specification.
 When the language facility is available, warn if any non-variadic template parameter is not constrained by a concept (in its declaration or mentioned in a `requires` clause).

 ### <a name="Ri-except"></a>I.10: Use exceptions to signal a failure to perform a required task